tavik000/JavaSpring_Self_Learning/README.md

 maven, SpringMVC, mybatis, mySQL,  IDEA 2017.2.2, jdk1.7

-need to create database sqltestdb and run the sql file to import data to it.
+need to create database sqltestdb and run the sql file to import data into it.

 Author: key